Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 - Install the ansible package on the control node
 - Create automation user with devops password
+- You have root access to all five servers
 - the user should be allowed to execute any command without providing password to the prompt "Add the automation user to sudoers group"
 - Create inventory on the control node at /home/automation/plays/inventory.
 Meet following requirements: